jordanbaird/ColorWellKit/README.md

     <img src="Sources/ColorWellKit/Documentation.docc/Resources/color-well-with-popover-light.png" style="width:37%">
 </div>

 ColorWellKit is designed to mimic the appearance and behavior of the color well designs introduced in macOS 13 Ventura, ideal for use in apps that are unable to target the latest SDK.
 While a central goal of ColorWellKit is to maintain a similar look and behave in a similar way to Apple's design, it is not intended to be an exact clone.
 There are a number of subtle design differences ranging from the way system colors are handled to the size of the drop shadow.
-However, in practice, there are very few notable differences:
+In practice, there are very few notable differences:

 <div align="center">
     <img src="Sources/ColorWellKit/Documentation.docc/Resources/design-comparison-dark.png" style="width:49%">